tcassanelli/pyoof/docs/aperture/index.rst

     ax.set_ylabel('$y$ m')
     ax.set_title('Illumination function')

-It is only requires the standard Python libraries to use `~pyoof.aperture`.
-What needs special consideration are the Python functions with the parameter ``K_coeff``, coming up.
+The `~pyoof.aperture` only uses standard Python libraries, but what needs special consideration are the Python functions with the parameter ``K_coeff``, coming up.

 Wavefront (aberration) distribution :math:`W(x, y)`
 ---------------------------------------------------

-The wavefront (aberration) distribution, :math:`W(x, y)`, is strictly related to the aperture phase distribution (see Jupyter notebook, `zernike.ipynb <https://github.com/tcassanelli/pyoof/blob/master/notebooks/zernike.ipynb>`_ on GitHub), and it is the base of the nonlinear least squares minimization done by the `~pyoof` package.
+The wavefront (aberration) distribution, :math:`W(x, y)`, is strictly related to the aperture phase distribution (see Jupyter notebook, `zernike.ipynb <https://github.com/tcassanelli/pyoof/blob/master/notebooks/zernike.ipynb>`_ on GitHub), and it is the basis of the nonlinear least squares minimization done by the `~pyoof` package.

 .. note::
     The Zernike circle coefficients, given by ``K_coeff`` are the basic structure for the aperture phase distribution.
-It is important to notice that for an order :math:`n` of the polynomial there are :math:`(n+1)(n+2)/2` total number of polynomials.
+It is important to note that for an order :math:`n` of the polynomial there are :math:`(n+1)(n+2)/2` total number of polynomials.
 See `~pyoof.zernike`.

 One basic example is to plot :math:`W(x, y)` with a random set of Zernike circle polynomial coefficients.